material-components/material-components-ios/contributing/releasing.md

 repository.

-MDC follows the ["git flow"](http://nvie.com/posts/a-successful-git-branching-model/) style of development, where the default branch is called `develop`. `master` is reserved for releases.
-The `develop` branch is periodically copied to a release branch, tested, and then merged into `master`, which serves as the stable "vetted" branch.
+MDC follows the ["git flow"](http://nvie.com/posts/a-successful-git-branching-model/) style of development, where the default branch is called `develop`. `stable` (instead of the traditional `master`) is reserved for releases.
+The `develop` branch is periodically copied to a release branch, tested, and then merged into `stable`, which serves as the stable "vetted" branch.

 ## Issues affecting the release process